WOVNio/wovnjava/README.md

 Parameter Name            | Required | Default Setting
 ------------------------- | -------- | ------------
-projectToken              | yes      | ''
+projectToken              | yes      | N/A
-urlPattern                | yes      | 'path'
+defaultLang               | yes      | N/A
-defaultLang               | yes      | 'en'
+supportedLangs            | yes      | N/A
-useProxy                  |          | 'false'
+urlPattern                | yes      | N/A
-debugMode                 |          | 'false'
+useProxy                  |          | false
-originalUrlHeader         |          | ''
+originalUrlHeader         |          |
-originalQueryStringHeader |          | ''
+originalQueryStringHeader |          |
-ignoreClasses             |          | ''
+ignoreClasses             |          |

-* A required parameter with a default setting does not need to be set within the web.xml.
-(Only the projectToken parameter must be set in order for the library to work)
+enableFlushBuffer         |          | false
+sitePrefixPath            |          |
+customDomainLangs         |          |
+debugMode                 |          | false

-### 2.1. projectToken
+### 2.1. projectToken (required)

-Set your WOVN.io Account's project token.
-This parameter is required.
+Your WOVN.io account's project token.

+### 2.2. defaultLang (required)

+The web server content's original language.

+defaultLang is declared as a two-character language code.
+See a list of language codes at the bottom of this document.

+### 2.3. supportedLangs (required)

+A list of all languages to use for this project. (defaultLang will automatically be included in this list.)

+supportedLangs is declared as a comma-separated list of language codes.
+See a list of language codes at the bottom of this document.

-### 2.3. urlPattern
+### 2.4. urlPattern (required)

-Within the Java Application, the library works by adding new URL's for translation.
-You can set the URL type by using the urlPattern Parameter.
+The pattern of URLs that point to pages in translated languages.

+WovnServletFilter accepts request URLs with a declared translated language.
+This setting specifies how those URLs should look.

 Three basic URL pattern types are available, plus a highly customizable Custom Domain option.

 The examples below are for the original URL `https://wovn.io/contact`, when visiting the page in korean (as a translated language).